 Getting the most out of Franschhoek

 - Franschhoek is considered the gourmet capital of South Africa and there is a wonderful array of top-class restaurants in the village and surrounding wineries.
 While in Franschhoek, why not try some unique gamey meats such as kudu, ostrich and springbok?

 - Outdoor enthusiasts will love the incredible hiking trails available in the Mont Rochelle Nature Reserve, whilst sports lovers can play polo at Val de Vie and golf at Pearl Valley.

-- The Huguenot monument is also a must see.
+- The Huguenot monument is also a must-see.
 It is situated at the top of the village and chronicles the history of the Huguenot settlers, whilst the main road in Franschhoek showcases some stunning boutiques and galleries for those who wish to take home trinkets and keepsakes.

-Franschhoek includes some of the largest and most established wineries in South Africa as well as some the smallest.
-While the more established Franschhoek wine farms are included in most tours, the lesser known boutique establishments are often discovered on adventurous solo ventures.
+Franschhoek includes some of the largest and most established wineries in South Africa as well as some of the smallest.
+While the more established Franschhoek wine farms are included in most tours, the lesser-known boutique establishments are often discovered on adventurous solo ventures.
 Regardless of which way you choose to go, your visit to the legendary village will leave you with memories of crisp mountain air, good food, great wine and warm hospitality.

 For more exciting itineraries and travel tips, check out our article on how many days to spend in South Africa.
 Get in touch with our South Africa travel experts today if you want professional advice on a custom trip to South Africa.